mpdf/mpdf.github.io/what-else-can-i-do/fixed-position-blocks.md

 # Position

-The CSS property "position" is <b>partially</b> supported in mPDF, allowing a block element (div etc.) to be placed at a fixed position on the page.
+The CSS property "position" is **partially** supported in mPDF, allowing a block element (div etc.) to be placed at a fixed position on the page.

 {% highlight php %}
 position: fixed|absolute